Lose your winter waistline with this 30-day ab challenge!

 Read through the instructions and watch the videos of each exercise.

-Start by lying your right side, elbow directly underneath your shoulder.
+- Start by lying on your right side, elbow directly underneath your shoulder.
 Your right forearm is parallel to the front of your yoga mat.

 Day 4: Rest Day!
 Recover!